opendocsg/slw-judgments-backfill/2018_SGHC_230/report.md

 drugs” and that he was “suffering from schizophrenia”. [note: 92]

 57     On balance, I did not think it necessary to draw an adverse inference.
-Although the first statement left out a specific detail, it was not quite a complete omission: see _Public Prosecutor v Saridewi bte Djamani and another_ [2018] SGHC 204 at [60].
-I gave the accused the benefit of the doubt that certain aspects of his defence was somewhat encapsulated in the allegations of “committing suicide” and “schizophrenia”: see _Yap Giau Beng Terence v Public Prosecutor_ [1998] 2 SLR(R) 855 at [38].
+Although the first statement left out a specific detail, it was not quite a complete omission: see _Public Prosecutor v Saridewi bte Djamani and another_ <span class="citation">[2018] SGHC 204</span> at [60].
+I gave the accused the benefit of the doubt that certain aspects of his defence was somewhat encapsulated in the allegations of “committing suicide” and “schizophrenia”: see _Yap Giau Beng Terence v Public Prosecutor_ <span class="citation">[1998] 2 SLR(R) 855</span> at [38].

 ## “Q: